-The concept is that you create a SQL script to start the SQL backups, then run that script from the Run Before command option in the Clients > Edit page.
+The concept is that you create a SQL script to start the SQL backups, then run that script from the Run Before command option in the CFA Management Console › Clients › Edit.
 When the backup begins, we can then capture the SQL backup file created and saved to a certain location by your script file.

 Create a script file

-Using a simple word processing program such as Notepad, create a file with a descriptive name like:
+Using a simple text editor, create a file with a descriptive name like:

 The contents of this file are explained below.